Ale-A2/CPP_Journey/Destructor_behavior.md

 * Only non-dynamic memory members are cleaned
 * mishandle heap space
 ## Why can't I deallocate memory through my object?
 **You don't have access to the data member**.
-A big part of using classes if for abstraction to separate the user from how a programs works.
-We do not want them messing around with important since it can compromise the functionality of a code.
-So, to make sure the user can have manage memory even without full acesss, a destructor is provided.
+A big part of using classes is for abstraction- separate the user from how a programs works.
+We do not want them messing around with important data since it can compromise the functionality of a code.
+So, to make sure the user can have manage memory even without full acesss, a must destructor be provided.

 Also make your freed pointers *null*.
 You want an easy way to identify the status of a pointer.
 It makes easier to ensure double delete is not done, and that it doesn't point to some empty space in heap.